Last Updated on by

 Congo Shower Enclosure – $1,463.00

 Motivations for Remodeling

 Everyone dreams of soaking in a heavenly bathroom experience that will drown out all the worries of life.
 A variety of reasons motivated homeowners to update their current bathroom, but the most common reasons were to upgrade fixtures and key features.

 - 37% are remodeling to make their bathroom more practical.

 - 31% expressed desires to increase the value of their home by remodeling their master bathroom.

 - Changing lifestyle accounted for nearly 22%.

-- 19% are remodeling to increase storage space and improve organization.
+- 19% are remodeling to increase storage solutions for extra space and improve organization.

 Boardwalk Double Vanity – $1,599.00